dimokaramanlis/LightSuite/docs/usage_spinal_cord.md

 This module processes lightsheet spinal cord datasets and registers them to the Fiederling et al. spinal cord atlas.
 The main challenge specific to spinal cord data is that the tissue is curved — this module handles straightening the cord before atlas registration.

+> The registration backbone and control-point GUI are shared with the brain pipeline and explained in [How it works](how_it_works.md).
+This page focuses on the cord-specific straightening step.

 ## Before You Start

 You will need: